 Best Way To Reheat Tater Tots

 The best way to reheat tots is in the oven at 350°F, on a sheet pan lined with aluminum foil.
-Similar to an oven baked fried chicken recipe, using aluminum foil helps to crisp up the outside of the potatoes.
+Similar to an oven baked fried chicken recipe, using foil helps to crisp up the outside of the potatoes.

 If you love these loaded tater tot nachos, check out our huge collection of other tater tot recipes!